netdata/netdata/integrations/cloud-notifications/integrations/slack.md

 ### Prerequisites

 - A Netdata Cloud account
-- Access to the Netdata Space as an **Admin**
+- Access to the Space as an **Admin**
-- The Netdata Space needs to be on a paid plan
+- The Space needs to be on a paid plan
 - You need to have a Slack app on your workspace to receive the Webhooks.

 ### Slack Server Configuration

-Steps to configure your Slack to receive notifications from Netdata Cloud:

 1. Create an app to receive webhook integrations.
 Check the [Slack documentation](https://api.slack.com/apps?new_app=1) for further details
 2. Install the app on your workspace